CoalTrain1618/Milestone_P1/README.md

 ## W3C Code Validation

-I used W3C code validator for checking all HTML code is valid.
-I pasted each pages code into the validatior individually for most accurate validation.
+I used the W3C code validator to check that all HTML code is valid.
+I pasted each page's code into the validator individually for the most accurate validation.

 ## Results
 #### index.html